SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 If you leave this to the theme, Google often misses the connection between your website and the associated Twitter/Facebook/LinkedIn profiles.

-For more Schema advice, including instructions for disabling the schema that your theme's adds, visit [seo44plugin.com](https://seo44plugin.com/search-appearance-toolkit-seo-44/)
+Read more about [Organization Schema](https://seo44plugin.com/search-appearance-toolkit-seo-44/schema-structured-data/#benefits-of-organization-schema) and how to [deal with existing schema on your website](https://seo44plugin.com/search-appearance-toolkit-seo-44/schema-structured-data/#what-to-do-if-your-theme-already-adds-schema).

 = How do I add Google Tag Manager (GTM)? =
 The Search Appearance Toolkit (SEO 44) makes this easy.
 All you need is your Container ID from Google Tag Manager.
 All you need to do is copy  your **Container** ID (it looks like `GTM-XXXXXXX`) and paste it into the **"Google Tag Manager ID"** field on the **Settings > SEO 44 > Integrations** tab and SEO 44 will automatically add both the required `<head>` script and `<body>` `<noscript>` tag to your entire site.